-The 14th Annual GLSF Brew City Tournament will be hosted over the weekend of August 1 and 2, 2014.
-(Rain date of August 3rd) The dates have been reserved with Milwaukee County Parks.
-The Airshow and associated military displays were moved to a weekend in June 2014.
+The 15th Annual GLSF Brew City Tournament will be hosted over the weekend of July 31 and August 1, 2015.
+(Rain date of August 2nd) The dates have been reserved with Milwaukee County Parks.
 We hope to see you there.

 Fact – A 36 pound Chinook Salmon was caught early, August 1, 2013!